slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On family and friends

 <!--
++ dentesleo@x -- There are cycles in life.
+Do not expect people to level up with you.
+You are not supposed to keep the same friends forever.
++ maximecperoumal@x -- Instead of trying to change people, curate them.
++ naval@x -- Your family is broken but you’re going to fix the world.
 > *"Absence, the highest form of presence."  -- James Joyce*

+- I love Nietzsche’s definition of friendship, which is "people with whom you share one great suffering and one great hope."
+You can’t be friends unless you hate the same things and worship the same Gods
+- If you look at the people in your circle and don’t get inspired, you don’t have a circle.
+You have a cage.
 - stay way from people who act like a victim in a problem they created.
+- The older you get as a man, the more you understand your father and forgive him for everything.
+- The price of growth is outgrowing people.
+- The real miracle of Jesus was having 12 close friends in your late 30s
+- You need friends who inspire you to do better, not acquaintances who tell you what you can’t do.
+- Your girlfriend will get a new boyfriend.
+Your boss will replace you before your burial.
+But your mum won’t get another son.
+Take care of her.
+Your birthday is for your mom, not you.
 - your single female friends are the most toxic thing in your relationship DUMP them!
-- You need friends who inspire you to do better, not acquaintances who tell you what you can’t do.
 - Your successful friends will leave you behind if you don’t level up too.
-- The real miracle of Jesus was having 12 close friends in your late 30s
-- The price of growth is outgrowing people.
-- If you look at the people in your circle and don’t get inspired, you don’t have a circle.
-You have a cage.
 -->

 > *"Your friends are the ones that go to your funeral in a day of rain."